 Northcentral University was one of the first institutions founded from the beginning as a fully online university, starting in 1996 when online education was just beginning to look like a viable alternative to traditional college.
 Northcentral made its name on practical, career-oriented programs, focusing on skills that students can apply directly to their current jobs, and use to advance or change careers.
 Getting into online education early, Northcentral is unique among fully online universities by being not only regionally accredited, but accredited for some specific programs as well.
 With a long-standing reputation, Northcentral is the first choice for many working professionals.

-Northcentral’s online PhD in Psychology, Trauma, and Disaster Relief degree program takes a different approach to disaster management than most universities.
-Rather than a management or environmental science degree, Northcentral’s PhD-PSY takes on disasters from a psychological perspective.
+Northcentral's online PhD in Psychology, Trauma, and Disaster Relief degree program takes a different approach to disaster management than most universities.
+Rather than a management or environmental science degree, Northcentral's PhD-PSY takes on disasters from a psychological perspective.
 Students learn specialized approaches to helping patients recover from trauma of all sorts, from natural disasters and terrorist attacks to bullying and abuse.
 Students who intend to practice must already be licensed practitioners; the online PhD in Psychology does not qualify for licensure.
-All coursework is fully online, and students can complete the PhD in as little as four years.
+All coursework is fully online, and students can complete the PhD in four years.

 Degree: PhD in Psychology, Trauma and Disaster Relief